Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 The New Living Translation has ‘No one can know a person's thoughts except that person's own spirit, and no one can know God's thoughts except God's own Spirit’

-To reveal God’s thoughts to us, and interpret God’s gifts to us.
+So we see that one of the jobs of the Spirit is to actually reveal some of God’s thoughts to us, and to interpret God’s gifts to us.

 13 This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, expressing spiritual truths in spiritual words.
 14 The man without the Spirit does not accept the things that come from the Spirit of God, for they are foolishness to him, and he cannot understand them, because they are spiritually discerned.